s0sharma/Find-Ip/README.md

 # Find-Ip
 * It uses API to track ip address.
-Alonh with Node.js and Express.js.
+Along with Node.js and Express.js.

 ## Demo